rozenmad/love-web-builder/README.md

 2. Open ```localhost:8080``` in any web browser.

 ## Notes
-1. The Joystick module is completely disabled in the current version.
-Avoid using this module in your project, as it will lead to errors.
+1. OpenGL ES 3 shaders are supported.
-2. OpenGL ES 3 shaders are supported.
+2. Also check out the notes here: https://github.com/Davidobot/love.js
-3. Also check out the notes here: https://github.com/Davidobot/love.js
+3. Using an **experimental SDL3 port for Emscripten.**

 ## Building LÖVE from Source